• AddressJalandhar, Amritsar and Sri Nagar

 • Surgery for Fibroids, Endometriosis: In cases where fibroids or endometriosis are causing irregular periods, surgical procedures may be recommended to remove or treat these issues.

-• Other Relevant Procedures: Depending on the underlying cause of irregular periods, other surgical procedures may be recommended to address specific issues affecting the reproductive organs.
+• Other Relevant Procedures: Depending on the underlying cause of oligomenorrhea, other surgical procedures may be recommended to address specific issues affecting the reproductive organs.

 Note: It’s important to consult with a healthcare provider to determine the most appropriate treatment plan based on the underlying cause of your irregular periods and your individual health needs.